caetanoburjack/caetanoburjack/README.md

 &nbsp;

 ## Projects I'm most proud of
-- [deTudo.app](https://detudo.app) - Marketplace with orders via whatsapp.
+- [deTudo.app](https://detudo.app): Marketplace with orders via whatsapp.
-- SiOCB - System that allows to manage all operational activities of the Fire Department.
+- SiOCB: System that allows to manage all operational activities of the Fire Department.
-- NERO - Mini submarine (ROV) for underwater inspections using Arduino.
+- NERO: Mini submarine (ROV) for underwater inspections using Arduino.
+- Via Esporte: Tool focused on registrations for sporting events.

 &nbsp;
 &nbsp;